Morocco–European Union relations: Bilateral agreements

 Fisheries agreements (the latest being the 2006 EU–Morocco Fisheries Partnership Agreement, FPA) have been periodically signed between Morocco and the EU since the 1980s, allowing European vessels (especially Spanish and Portuguese) to fish in Moroccan waters in exchange for a monetary contribution.

 Since 2000 Morocco and the EU have signed many bilateral agreements.
 Various agreements of free trade that Morocco ratified with its principal economic partners like the Euro-Mediterranean free trade area agreement.
 The two sides recently announced plans to extend their Free Trade Agreement to cover not only goods, but also agriculture and services, giving Morocco almost the same deal with Europe as member states have with each other.
 Those agreements are parts of the Euro-Mediterranean free trade area signed in Barcelona, Spain in 1995.

 Morocco and the EU have also signed an open skies agreement.
 The agreement is Europe's first ever outside its borders.
 It came into force in summer 2006.

 In 2017, Federica Mogherini, the EU's High Representative for Foreign Affairs and Security Policy, stirred controversy and diplomatic confusion over her statement that the trade agreements between Morocco and the EU would not be affected by the 2016 ruling by the European Court of Justice on the scope of trade with Morocco.
 This ruling confirmed that bilateral trade deals, such as the EU–Morocco Fisheries Partnership Agreement, covers only agricultural produce and fishing products originating within the internationally recognised borders of Morocco, thus explicitly excluding any product sourced from Western Sahara or its territorial waters.
-The international community, including the EU, unanimously rejects Morocco's territorial claim to Western Sahara.
+The international community, including the EU, almost unanimously rejects Morocco's territorial claim to Western Sahara.

+In 2024, the Court of Justice of the European Union issued a ruling that annulled EU-Morocco trade agreements on fisheries and agricultural products because they included Western Sahara.